If you know of any books that should be included, please let us know. We are working to build a comprehensive list. :)

 Sinophone studies and Mahua literature

-Sinophone studies and Hong Kong literature
+Sinophone studies and Hong Kong Studies

 Sinophone studies and Taiwanese literature